 British Sign Language version provided by The Royal Association for Deaf People:

-We’ve put together resources to help organisations including guidance on how to support the mental health and wellbeing of People of Colour and Black people in the workplace:
+Anti-racist workplaces help build cultures where people feel valued and safe.
+We’ve put together some resources to help organisations, including guidance on how to support the mental health and wellbeing of people from racialised communities.
+You can take a look at these here.